 SELJUK EMPIRE

-But first, I need to set the stage for this post.
+But first, let’s set the stage for this post.
 I think that not many people are familiar with the Seljuk civilisation.
 It’s always better if we know at least a little bit of history, so that we can put everything in its proper historical context.
-It’s actually quite amazing how a bit of knowledge enables us to see a completely different perspective of places that we are visiting and, at the same time, it significantly enhances our experience.
+Actually, it’s quite amazing how a bit of knowledge enables us to see a completely different perspective of places that we are visiting and, at the same time, it significantly enhances our experience.

 SELJUK SULTANATE OF RUM